 - The Mac should be able to detect the card as a storage device, and you can then explore the files and drag and drop them into the Mac.

 2.4 Cloud Storage

 One of the easiest file transfer methods relies on a cloud storage provider.
-This basically consists of the use of an external server that stores your data and can be accessed online.
-In many cases, your Android phone or tablet comes with one or two cloud storage services preinstalled and activated by default.
+This consists of using an external server that stores your data and can be accessed online.
+Your Android phone or tablet often comes with one or two cloud storage services preinstalled and activated by default.

 Part 3.
 Conclusion